A Double Auction for Charging Scheduling among Vehicles Using DAG-Blockchains: Background for DAG-Blockchains

-Different from those synchronous consensus mechanisms in the chain-based blockchain, the validation process in the DAG-based blockchain is completed in an asynchronous approach.
-Besides, it is able to defend possible attacks effectively, such as a single point of failure, Sybil attack, lazy tips, and double-spending.
-According to that, the DAG-based blockchain can not only provide us with a secure and reliable trading environment but also improve throughput and reduce the requirements for the computational power of devices.
-Then, a lot of real systems based on DAG-based blockchain emerged, such as IOTA \cite{popov2016tangle}, Byteball \cite{churyumov2016byteball}, and Nano \cite{lemahieu2018nano}.
-Finally, the devices in our charging scheduling system are resource-limited and trade with others frequently, thereby the DAG-based blockchain is an ideal choice to act as infrastructure to achieve security and privacy protection.
+Different from those synchronous consensus mechanisms in the chain-based blockchain, the consensus process in the DAG-based blockchain is completed in an asynchronous approach.
+This eliminates an inherent defect of the chain-based blockchain that has on consensus finality because of forking and pruning \cite{hassija2020distributed}.
+Besides, it is able to defend against possible attacks, such as a single point of failure, Sybil attack, lazy tips, and double-spending.
+According to that, the DAG-based blockchain can not only provide us with a secure and reliable trading environment but also improve the scalability and reduce the requirements on the computational power of devices.
+Then, a lot of real systems based on DAG-based blockchains emerged, such as IOTA \cite{popov2016tangle}, Byteball \cite{churyumov2016byteball}, and Nano \cite{lemahieu2018nano}.
+Finally, the devices in our charging scheduling system are resource-limited and trade with others frequently.
+Therefore, the DAG-based blockchain is an ideal choice to act as infrastructure to achieve security and privacy protection.